Sjord/Sjord.github.io/_posts/2021-09-09-how-does-git-diff-ignore-matching-lines-work.md

 So, git diff --ignore-matching-lines:

-* works on sets of consecutive lines,
+* works on hunks,
-* only hides a set if all the deleted lines and all the added lines match any of the given regular expressions,
+* only hides a hunk if all the deleted lines and all the added lines match any of the given regular expressions,
-* uses the glibc extended POSIX regex dialect, even on non-glibc systems,
+* uses the glibc extended POSIX regex dialect, even on non-glibc systems.

 ## Read more